Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/ServiceManagerDataWarehouse/vlatest/Enable-SCDWJob.md

 ### -Credential
 Specifies the credentials to use when you are connecting to the server on which the System Center Data Access service is running.
-The user account that is provided must have access to that server.
+The provided user account must have access to that server.

 ```yaml
 Type: PSCredential